Amazon Black Friday deals revealed: Every Echo, Fire TV, Kindle and Amazon device deal starting Nov. 22

 Do you need Alexa in your car?
 Probably not.
 But who are we to judge?
 If you always wanted Amazon's personal assistant on the road, now you can have it for half price.
 That's the lowest since it first became available to buy earlier this year.
 See our Echo Auto review.

-Discuss: Full Amazon Black Friday device sales revealed: Sales on Echo, Kindle, Fire TV, Fire tablets and more start Nov.
+Discuss: Black Friday Amazon device sales revealed: Sales on Echo, Kindle, Fire TV, Fire tablets and more start Nov.
 22

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.